hieuvp/learning-kubernetes/06-secrets-and-config-maps/README.md

 - [References](#references)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-scenario:

-You're running the official MariaDB container image in Kubernetes and must do some configuration to get the container to run.
-The image requires an environment variable to be set for MYSQL_ROOT_PASSWORD, MYSQL_ALLOW_EMPTY_PASSWORD, or MYSQL_RANDOM_ROOT_PASSWORD to initialize the database.
-It also allows for extensions to the MySQL configuration file my.cnf by placing custom config files in /etc/mysql/conf.d.

-This is a perfect use-case for ConfigMaps and Secrets.
-The MYSQL_ROOT_PASSWORD can be set in a Secret and added to the container as an environment variable, and the configuration files can be stored in a ConfigMap and mounted into the container as a file on startup.

-This exercise explained how to create Kubernetes Secrets and ConfigMaps and how to use those Secrets and ConfigMaps by adding them as environment variables or files inside of a running container instance.
-This makes it easy to keep the configuration of individual instances of containers separate from the container image.
-By separating the configuration data, overhead is reduced to maintaining only a single image for a specific type of instance while retaining the flexibility to create instances with a wide variety of configurations.

 ```bash
 $ kubectl config current-context